Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

-Citizens Band (CB) radio is one of the earlier radio inventions.
-It was created in the 1940s and is vastly used for military purposes.
+Citizens Band (CB) radio is one of the earliest radio inventions.
+It was created in the 1940s and is widely used for military purposes.
 Midland Radio Corporation became the first CB radio manufacturer in the US during the 1960s.
 The general public started utilizing CBs, and the rest was history.
 CB’s were and are often used by truckers and the general public to communicate amongst one another and for emergency scenarios.

 While CBs are still utilized and quite popular, it is my opinion that they have many superior competitors, such as GMRS and Amateur radios.
-CB’s are great, and they definitely have a place; however, they are old technology and newer, greater technology is on the block now.
+CB’s are great, and they definitely have a place; however, they are old technology, and newer, greater technology is on the block now.

 All this said, CBs are a good option and lots of people use CB radios on the trail, but I’d lean more towards GMRS or Amateur Radio if you are starting from scratch…even FRS.